 The clinical guidelines below outline the standards of care to which pharmacists in the P3 Program must adhere when counseling patients.

-- ADA 2017 - Standards of Medical Care in Diabetes: Issued by the American Diabetes Association, these standards of care are intended to provide clinicians, patients, researchers, payers, and other interested individuals with the components of diabetes care, general treatment goals, and tools to evaluate the quality of care.
+- ADA 2018 - Standards of Medical Care in Diabetes: Issued by the American Diabetes Association, these standards of care are intended to provide clinicians, patients, researchers, payers, and other interested individuals with the components of diabetes care, general treatment goals, and tools to evaluate the quality of care.
+View the corresponding PowerPoint presentation that highlights the updated guidelines here.

 - JNC 8 - Evidence-Based Guidelines for the Management of High Blood Pressure in Adults: Published by the National Heart, Lung, and Blood Institute, this report provides an evidence-based approach to the prevention and management of hypertension.